Dreams Come True (band): 2008: 20th anniversary

+2010 -- present

 In 2010, they released their download only single "Godspeed", where the title is meant to be an even stronger wish of "Good Luck" for everyone to listen to it.
 In November, they released their 23rd album, Love Central, their second on Universal Music Japan's Nayutawave label.
 Their song "Itoshi no Riley" is the Japanese theme song of Inside Out.
 The music video is sandwiched in between the Lava short and the actual film itself on the theatrical release.
 In 2016, Dreams Come True released their first complete greatest hits album, Dreams Come True The Ura Best!
 Watashi Dake no Dorikamu.

 In the tour event that the group celebrates around every 4 years, "Dreams Come True Wonderland", for the 2019 event, Nishikawa appeared as a surprise guest.
 Nakamura often visits Nishikawa at the bar he runs in Hokkaido, where he works as a DJ.

 In September 2021, Dreams Come True released the single "Tsugi no Se~no!
 De - On the Green Hill", a new version of Nakamura's theme for Green Hill Zone from Sonic the Hedgehog.

-On July 2, 2025 it was announced that the group would be in charge of the TV Asahi drama The Big Chase: Tokyo SSBC Files theme song, named "Beacon".
+On July 2, 2025 it was announced that the group would be create the theme song for TV Asahi's drama The Big Chase: Tokyo SSBC Files, titled "Beacon".